NOAA-GFDL/pace/README.md

 After the run completes, you will see an output direcotry `output.zarr`.
 An example to visualize the output is provided in `driver/examples/plot_output.py`.
 See the [driver example](driver/examples/README.md) section for more details.

+### Environment variable configuration

+- `PACE_CONSTANTS`: Pace is bundled with various constants (see _util/pace/util/constants.py_).
+- `PACE_FLOAT_PRECISION`: default precision of the field & scalars in the numerics.
+Default to 64.
+- `PACE_LOGLEVEL`: logging level to display (DEBUG, INFO, WARNING, ERROR, CRITICAL).
+Default to INFO.

 ## Quickstart - Docker
 ### Build